temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal operator cluster list: List all remote clusters

-Print a list of the remote Clusters on this system.
+Print a list of the remote Clusters on this system

 ```
 temporal operator cluster list [--limit N]